intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 explicit signals, but still fail to differentiate properly between information that should be kept private and information that should be shared.

+## Authenticating Discussion Partners

+(even outside the client and server)

+...

+## Authentication does not equal Trust

+...

 ## Granularity